Concordium/concordium-mysomeid/packages/chrome-ext-shared/README.md

 ### `yarn build:dev`

-Builds the shared library with source mapping, development level code minification etc.
+Builds the shared library with source mapping, development level code minification, etc.

 ## Configuration

-The shared library can be build with diffirent configuraion.
+The shared library can be built with diffirent configuration.

 ### Logger

-The logger component can be build with diffirent log levels enabled this is done by setting the environment variable LOG_LEVEL at compilation time.
+The logger component can be built with different log levels enabled this is done by setting the environment variable LOG_LEVEL at compilation time.

 Anything but errors are disabled unless for development purposes.